ariv3ra/blogs-microshare/infra_as_code/page01.md

 Let's started.

-**Note:** The following examples are build using Linux & OSX platforms
+**Note:** The following examples are built using Linux & OSX platforms

 ### Prerequisites